ScottTZhang/mern-blog/notes.md

     posts: postsReducer, // Manages the "posts" slice of state });
   ```
-  - The `reducer` key in the configureStore function is fixed.
+  - The `reducer` key in the configureStore function is **fixed**.
 It is a required property that specifies the reducer function for the Redux store.
   - The `combineReducers()` function from Redux Toolkit is also fixed.
 It is used to combine multiple reducers into a single rootReducer.
   - The store is fixed in the sense that there is only one store per application.
   - It combines all the slices and reducers into a single global state.